syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 {% endhighlight %}

 {% endtabs %}
+{% endcapture %}
+{{ codesnippet5 | OrderList_Indent_Level_1 }}

-10.Create a new class file in the project, with name as FileUtils and add the following code to invoke the JavaScript action to download the file in the browser.
+10. Create a new class file in the project, with name as FileUtils and add the following code to invoke the JavaScript action to download the file in the browser.
+{% capture codesnippet6 %}​
 {% tabs %}

 {% highlight c# tabtitle="C#" %}